auronen/CoM-itemlist/ITM_CAT_DOCS.md

 |image| ![ITWR_TALENTBOOK_BOW_TIER2](https://github.com/auronen/CoM-itemlist/blob/master/img/ITWR_TALENTBOOK_BOW_TIER2.png?raw=true) |
 |-|-|
 Insert code|**ITWR_TALENTBOOK_BOW_TIER2**
-Name|Martial Arts: The Archer of Khelen Volume II
-The second of three volumes to explore|0 the precision of archers from the archipelago.|0
+Name|The Art of War: The Archer of Khelen Volume II The second of three volumes to explore|0 the precision of archers from the archipelago.|0
 Bow combat bonus:|1